hb1001001/BlazorController/README.md

 # BlazorController

-This small project is to demonstrate my understanding of and abaility to inmpliment controllers in blazor.
+This small project is to demonstrate my understanding of and ability to inmpliment, controllers in blazor.